Pasta43/Parcial3-BigData/README.md

 pip install -r requirements.txt
 ```

-It is mandatory keep runing a kafka server, zookeeper and create a topic for subscribe both programs.
+It is mandatory keep running a kafka server, zookeeper and create a topic for subscribe both programs.